-We’re big fans of Venom computers for an unusual reason.
-The company guarantees a $500 trade-in payment after seven-years of use!
+We’re big fans of Venom computers for an unusual reasons: the company guarantees a $500 trade-in payment after seven-years of use!
 That’s a great way of dealing with e-waste.
-But you shouldn’t be buying this laptop with a view of what you’ll do with it when it reaches its end-of-life, you should be buying it knowing it’s an incredibly solid, reliable laptop that does what it’s supposed to do for the entire time you own it.
+But you shouldn’t be buying the Venom BlackBook Zero 15 with a view of what you’ll do with it when it reaches its end-of-life, you should be buying it knowing it’s an incredibly solid, reliable laptop that does what it’s supposed to do for the entire time you own it.

-Venom BlackBook Zero 15 Phantom
+Venom BlackBook Zero 15 Phantom specs

 15.6-inch, matte, 1920 x 1080 LCD display; 2.8-4.7 GHz Intel Core i7-1165G7 CPU; 32GB RAM; 2TB NVMe HDD; Intel Iris Xe graphics; 73Wh battery; 1.7KG.
 SKU: Dark Shadow Edition, Full specs here.